Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Related Work and Problem Setup

 \subsection{Gradient Compression}

 Several strategies have been proposed to address communication bottleneck problem in distributed deep learning.
 Quantization-based methods have gained attention for their simplicity and effectiveness, includes Quantized SGD (QSGD)\cite{alistarh2017qsgd, gandikota2022vqsgd} which employs lossy compression by quantizing gradients before transmission between nodes. signSGD where only exchange the sign of each gradient vector \cite{bernstein2018signsgd}, although this effectiveness is evident, it can have limited generalization capacity.
-To advanced this, EF-SGD compensates with Error Feedback, enhancing the robustness of signSGD \cite{karimireddy2019error}; Another line of work focuses on sparsification, by transmitting only the most critical parts of the gradients, \cite{aji2017sparse} introduced a sparse SGD technique that sets 99\% of small gradient updates to zero, transmitting only the sparse matrix, and more compressed methods of sparsification proposed by \cite{lin2017deep, stich2018sparsified, alistarh2018convergence} ; Considering the scalability challenges and the high computational cost of compression methods in large-scale federated learning, low-rank compression method like PowerSGD stands out as an excellent compression SGD algorithm proposed by Vogels et all., 2019 \cite{2019powersgd}.
+To advance this, EF-SGD compensates with Error Feedback, enhancing the robustness of signSGD \cite{karimireddy2019error}; Another line of work focuses on sparsification, by transmitting only the most critical parts of the gradients, \cite{aji2017sparse} introduced a sparse SGD technique that sets 99\% of small gradient updates to zero, transmitting only the sparse matrix, and more compressed methods of sparsification proposed by \cite{lin2017deep, stich2018sparsified, alistarh2018convergence} ; Considering the scalability challenges and the high computational cost of compression methods in large-scale federated learning, low-rank compression method like PowerSGD and Top-K SGD stands out as the excellent compression SGD algorithms \cite{wangni2018gradient, 2019powersgd}.